VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Conclusion

 \section{Conclusion}

 We present \model, a unified VLP paradigm that utilizes image-caption data but achieves fine-grained region-level image understanding, eliminating the use of expensive box annotations. \model\ adopts graph optimal transport-based weakly supervised patch-token alignment and produces an explicit, self-normalized, and interpretable low-level matching criterion.
 Extensive experiments demonstrate the effectiveness of \model\ on a wide range of coarse- and fine-grained tasks.
-In the future, we plan to pre-train \model\ on larger-scale datasets.